Telephone exchange names: United States and Canada

-In the United States, the most-populous cities, such as New York City, Philadelphia, Boston, and Chicago initially implemented dial service with telephone numbers consisting of three letters and four digits (3L-4N) according to a system developed by W. G. Blauvelt of AT&T in 1917.
-This system mapped letter of the alphabet to digits on the telephone dial.
+In the United States, the most-populous cities, such as New York City, Philadelphia, Boston, and Chicago, initially implemented dial service with telephone numbers consisting of three letters and four digits (3L-4N) according to a system developed by W. G. Blauvelt of AT&T in 1917.
+This system mapped letters of the alphabet to digits on the telephone dial.
 In 1930, New York City converted to a 2L-5N telephone numbering plan.
 Most other major Canadian and US cities, such as Toronto and Atlanta, were converted from manual exchanges using four digits to a 2L-4N numbering plan.
 For example, in Montréal, ATwater 1234 was dialed as six pulls on the dial (AT1234) to send the digit sequence 281234.
 Eventually, starting in the late 1940s, all local numbering plans were changed to the 2L-5N system to prepare for nationwide Operator Toll Dialing.
 For example, under this system, a well-known number in New York City was listed as PEnnsylvania 6-5000.

 In small towns with a single central office, local calls typically required dialing only four digits at most.
 A toll call required the assistance of an operator, who asked for the name of the town and the station number.
 Some independent telephone companies, not part of the Bell System, also did not implement central office names.

 In 1915, newly developed panel switching systems were tested in the Mulberry and Waverly exchanges in Newark, New Jersey.
 When the technology first appeared in the Mulberry exchange, subscriber telephones had no dials, and placing a call required no change for subscribers—they asked an operator to ring their called party as usual.
 The operator keyed the number into the panel equipment, instead of making cord connections manually.
 The panel switch was later, from the early 1920s through the 1930s, installed in large metropolitan areas in the Bell System.
 By the 1950s twenty cities were served by this type of office.

 Several representations of telephone numbers using central office names capitalized and emboldened the leading letters that were dialed, for example: